-John is an ecologist at the University of Georgia.
+John Drake is an ecologist at the University of Georgia.
 John’s past projects in infectious disease dynamics have included West Nile virus, whooping cough, avian influenza, and White Nose syndrome (an emerging fungal pathogen of bats).
 Click here for more information about his lab.

-Andrew is an evolutionary biologist and modeler at the University of Georgia.
+Andrew Park is an evolutionary biologist and modeler at the University of Georgia.
 His area of expertise is emerging pathogens with a focus on the host-parasite interaction.
 More about his lab’s work is available here.

+Pej Rohani is from the University of Georgia.
 Pej wrote the book on modeling infectious diseases.
 Literally.
+It’s called Modeling Infectious Diseases in Humans and Animals.
 Pej is a world class disease modeler and expert on the dynamics of pertussis, the pathogen that causes whooping cough.
-Pej’s lab can be found at the University of Georgia.
+His lab’s work can be found here.

-Suzanne has developed theory for anticipating infectious disease emergence and elimination.
+Suzanne O’Regan (North Carolina A&T) has developed theory for anticipating infectious disease emergence and elimination.
 At NIMBioS, she is developing a mathematical framework to elucidate the influence of changing environmental drivers on infectious disease risk.
-More about her work can be found here.

 Toby Brett is a postdoc at the University of Georgia working on mathematical models of infectious diseases, early-warning signals for disease emergence, theory and application of stochastic processes, and the science of complex systems.